SyracuseArts.Net logo

 7:30 PM & Juliet Broadway in Syracuse

-7:30 PM The Cadleys Steeple Coffee House
+7:30 PM The Cadleys with Perry Cleaveland and JD Dancks Steeple Coffee House

 7:30 PM Special Event: Star Wars: A New Hope in Concert Syracuse Orchestra (formerly Symphoria)